apache/celeborn/docs/developers/sbt.md

   typesafe-releases: https://repo.typesafe.com/typesafe/releases/
 ```

 For numerous developers across various regions, the default repository download speeds are less than optimal.
-Consider, for example, developers situated in mainland China.
+Consider, for example, developers situated in China mainland.
 In such cases, the following command can be employed to enhance dependency download speeds:

 ```
 cp build/sbt-config/repositories-cn.template build/sbt-config/repositories-local